 You can rely on the following 3 tools to define this contract and ensure what your developers are building matches the documentation and planning (avoiding the 4 challenges of building APIs in the process):

 - API Blueprint: This program offers a robust syntax for documenting your APIs.
-With API Blueprint you can create APIs with collaboration and open dialogue between frontend and backend developers in mind.
+With an API Blueprint you can create APIs with collaboration and open dialogue between frontend and backend developers in mind.

 - Dredd: This program offers a testing framework that helps you ensure there’s parity between API functionality and the documentation you created in API Blueprint.